Flight-Lab/View-Assist/View Assist Community Extras/VAX Device Control/readme.md

 <summary>AirReceiver Setup:</summary>

 1) In AirReceiver settings, make sure both Airplay <sub>IOS Media Receiver</sub> and AirTunes Audio <sub>AirPort Express Speaker</sub> are selected.
-The media_player entity we want to use is only made when both of these are checked [✓].
+The media_player entity we want to use is only made when both of these are checked. [✓]
 (You do not need the other options selected for this but they will not harm anything if you choose to).

-2) Scroll down and select Advanced Settings.
+3) Scroll down and select Advanced Settings.

-3) Set AirTunes Audio Latency (ms) to 0(ms)
+4) Set AirTunes Audio Latency (ms) to 0(ms)

-4) Check AirTunes UI [✓]
+5) Check AirTunes UI [✓]

 The media player entity we want to use will be created by the Music Assistant integration and will be called `media_player.lenovostarview_(last 3 digits of your ip)_audio` ex. `media_player.lenovostarview_180_audio`